-During general sessions, Trustee elections occur following the Third Legacy Procedure, and Committees and members make proposals.
-It is in general sessions where decisions are made that affect the society of MA as a whole and MA World Services.
-Because these sessions have a large number of members in attendance and the Agenda is frequently quite full, general sessions are formal and often conducted strictly under the modified form of Rules of Order.
-These rules are applied to assure that the business meetings stay focused and organized.
-(See Appendix II: Parliamentary Procedure).
+Conference sessions have large numbers of attendees, and the Agenda is frequently quite full.
+These sessions are therefore conducted in a formal manner, strictly adhering to the modified form of Rules of Order.
+These Standing Rules are applied to assure that the business meetings stay focused and organized.
+(See page 75, Appendix II: Parliamentary Procedure and the Conference Standing Rules: MA12.org/Standing-Rules).

-The procedure for obtaining Conference approval of Work is set forth in Conference-Approved Material - Definitions (below).
+The procedure for obtaining Conference approval of Work is set forth in Conference-Approved Material - Definitions (see page 46).
 The term "Work" is defined as any artistic work or composition including, but not limited to, text, graphics, audio, and video.